fabiofsilva92/fabiofsilva92/README.md

 :house_with_garden: I’m 29 years old brazilian guy diving into IT world.

-:books: I’m currently working as a GFT Starter, learning and developing with Java.
+- 🔭 I’m currently working on Java Projects, learning a lot in my internship at GFT Group ...
+- 😄 Pronouns: He/Him

 <!--:outbox_tray: 2021 Goals: create a news projects in differents tecnology.!-->